 Financial Aid FAQs

 Financial aid at OES consists of tuition grants.
-All awards are based solely on a family's demonstrated need as determined by the calculations provided by School and Students Services by NAIS (SSS) and OES’s own financial aid guidelines and practices.
+All awards are based solely on a family's demonstrated need as determined by the calculations provided by School and Student Services (SSS) and OES’s own financial aid guidelines and practices.

 Financial Aid awards are grants and, therefore, do not need to be re-paid.
 Financial aid is school-financed with all money coming from the OES budget, not from the government or any other outside organization.

 Below are frequently asked questions for families exploring Financial Aid.

 Financial situations vary so widely among families that we can only assess eligibility with a completed application.
 Below are average awards and tuition paid for the